davidkastner/pyQMMM/docs/getting_started.rst

 This will perform a developmental version install.
 It is good practice to do this inside of a virtual environment.
 ::
-    conda create -n caddkit
+    conda create -n pyqmmm
-    conda activate caddkit
+    conda activate pyqmmm
-    cd caddkit
+    cd pyqmmm
     pip install -e

 Installing dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^
-To have complete access to all CADDKit functionality, you should install the following dependencies.
+To have complete access to all pyQMMM functionality, you should install the following dependencies.
-This should be done inside you caddkit virtual environment.
+This should be done inside you pyqmmm virtual environment.
 ::
     conda install -c conda-forge matplotlib
     conda install -c anaconda pandas